Historical Football Kits

 In 1919, ‘Dale made their second application to join the enlarged Second Division but once again they could not attract enough support.
 They only had to wait two more seasons, however, before being invited to join the new Northern Section of the Third Division.
 At the end of their first season, Rochdale had to seek re-election but they then had a run of successful campaigns, narrowly missing out on promotion in 1924 and 1927.
 During the 1930s the club’s performances fell away and they generally finished near the bottom of the League, having to apply three times for re-election in the years leading up the Second World War.

-Rochdale have two traditional colour schemes.
-Having played originally in black and white, they adopted blue for the first time in 1949.
+In 1934, Rochdale adopted a new colour scheme of blue shirts and white shorts.
 For a few seasons, Rochdale finished near the top of the table but as the 1950s wore on, ‘Dale were regularly finishing in the lower half of the table.
 Having reverted to black and white in 1958, they finished in tenth place, good enough to ensure that they would play in Division Three the following season when the regional divisions were scrapped.
-They could not cope with the improved standard and were relegated to Division Four in 1959.
+They rochdale fc crest 1961could not cope with the improved standard and were relegated to Division Four in 1959.

 In 1994 the team again played in white shirts but the previous season's all-blue strip was restored part way through the season.

 Rochdale are one of those unfortunate clubs who seem destined to an existence of constant struggle.
-Competing not only with the two big Manchester clubs but also with the likes of Bury, Oldham and Wigan Athletic, Rochdale’s priority is to survive.
-In 2002, Dale reached the play-offs, signalling to their loyal hard core supporters that there is always the prospect of better days in the future.
+Competing not only with the two big Manchester clubs rochdale fc crest 2004but also with the likes of Bury, Oldham and Wigan Athletic, Rochdale’s priority is to survive.
+In 2002, Dale reached the play-offs, signaling to their loyal hard core supporters that there is always the prospect of better days in the future.

 Sources